 SW: Tell us about your experiences.
 What are some of your fondest memories of observing up to this point?

-RB: Some of my fondest memories -just all the kind of the neat stuff that we get to see that no one else gets to see while we're out the sea.
+RB: Some of my fondest memories - just all the neat stuff that we get to see that no one else gets to see while we're out to sea.

 SW: Like what?